LappleApple/techevangelism101/README.md

 - Community-manage: respond to PRs and Issues to ensure your team is responding/being responsible project stewards, thank people for their contributions, etc.
 — Create in-house open source retreat (1-2 weeks) initiatives for engineers working on OS projects.
 Call it the FOSSpital.

+### Meetups and Conferences
+Some overall pointers:
+— When hosting meetups, produce high-quality technical events of interest to your own team as well as peers in the community — Inform your team of upcoming meetups of interest (through “evangelism” HipChat room or Slack channel) and ask them to join — Conferences: monitor Twitter and other popular tech event info-sources to prospect for opportunities for team to promote their work
+— Edit tech team members’ conference proposals, bios, presentations, blog posts, articles, any other materials so that their meetup and conference appearances look professional; write and brainstorm topics with them when necessary

 ### Social media: Facebook, Twitter, Flickr, YouTube
 — B2B outreach: seek case-study coverage from companies whose products we use (possible examples: Atlassian, Optimizely, Looker)
-— Media outreach: promote tech team/achievements to tech media o   Scholarship-related outreach: contact healthcare tech authors, startup/business authors, academics, tech freelance writers to pitch them stories about work culture, data, company culture/history, tech team organization/ideology
+— Media outreach: promote tech team/achievements to tech media
+- Scholarship-related outreach: contact healthcare tech authors, startup/business authors, academics, tech freelance writers to pitch them stories about work culture, data, company culture/history, tech team organization/ideology
 — Industry outreach: promote team work to relevant industry leaders using social media and, when possible, make introductions

-### Meetups and Conferences
-— Meetups: produce high-quality technical events of interest to own team as well as peers — Inform team of upcoming meetups of interest (through “evangelism” HipChat room or Slack channel) — Conferences: monitor Lanyrd.com, Twitter and other popular tech event info sources to prospect for opportunities for team to promote their work
-— Edit tech team members’ conference proposals, bios, presentations, blog posts, articles, any other materials; write and brainstorm topics when necessary

 ### Tech skills/professional development
 - Host tech courses open to the community, w/subjects chosen based on team interests.
 This way, your team learns essential new skills, and others in the community also benefit.